-I have never been good at tough love.
-A rapidly moistening pair of eyes, a quivering lip — these have been my downfall as a “tough lover” because I hate sadness.
+I have never been good at “tough love.”
+A rapidly moistening pair of eyes, a quivering lip — these have always been my downfall as a “tough lover” because I hate sadness.
 I embrace and enjoy existential terror and nihilism as well as, as one brilliant writer recently called it, “Cosmic Futilitarianism.”
 But sadness, hurt feelings, disappointment?
 Holy mother of the FSM, I can’t stand them and will often try to completely blank out my mind in order to avoid experiencing them in myself or (especially) others whom I care about.
 Almost anyone being sad … I can’t stand it.

 There are exceptions.

 Anyway, all of this is to preface that I’m about to dispense some tough love.
 If you are a writer or want to be a writer, then, frankly, I love you.
 You are doing something very brave, or intend to do something very brave, because writing does all of the following: